jahaniam/ml-pipeline/README.md

 "lr": CategoricalParameter([0.0001, 0.001, 0.01]),
 "batch_size": CategoricalParameter([128, 256, 512]),}
 ```
 Hyperparameters tuning is set up for `learning rate` and `batch_size`.
-Additional parameters can easily be added within the
+Additional parameters can easily be added to the above.

 ```
 tuner  =  HyperparameterTuner(..., max_jobs=6,max_parallel_jobs=1,
 early_stopping_type="Off",autotune=False, ...)
 ```
-Adjusting these parameters, such as increasing the number of jobs or changing the instance_type to a GPU instance, can expedite training.
+Adjusting these parameters, such as increasing the number of jobb, maximum parallel jobs, or changing the `instance_type` to a GPU instance, can expedite training.

 #### Experiment Tracking
 Once the models are trained, we can see the experiments and metrics here https://wandb.ai/mnist_prototype/digit_classification/